Practical Learning Abroad

 Why register through the Non-credit International Experience?

-• University Approved Travel Abroad Health Insurance – The Non-credit International Experience provides information and instructions for obtaining University suggested travel abroad health insurance.
-This coverage commonly includes medical evacuation, repatriation of remains, and emergency evacuation in the event of political instability or a natural disaster.
+• University Approved International Health Insurance – The Non-credit International Experience provides information and instructions for obtaining University suggested international health insurance.
+This coverage commonly includes accident and sickness coverage, medical evacuation, repatriation of remains, and emergency evacuation in the event of political instability or a natural disaster.

 • Trip Summary and University Emergency Contact Information – The Non-credit International Experience provides a summary of the information you enter, along with emergency contact information at home and overseas, and a travel itinerary, which can be printed or emailed.